 ANDREW MARTIN SMITH

 Smith has written a variety of compositions for solo instruments, voice, choir, mixed chamber ensembles, wind ensemble, orchestra, and electronic media.
 Through his music he explores the sonic ramifications of interdisciplinary influence and inspiration, highlighting the similarities shared between several seemingly disparate disciplines, artistic endeavors, and stylistic trends.
 His commissions include works created in commemoration of significant anniversary celebrations, and his compositions have been included in contemporary music festivals and conferences throughout the United States and Europe, including the Society for Electro-Acoustic Music in the United States Conference, the Society of Composers, Inc. National Conference, the National Student Electronic Music Event, the New York City Electroacoustic Music Festival, Electronic Music Midwest, the International Computer Music Conference, the Region 8 Conference of the North American Saxophone Alliance, and the MidAmerican Center for Contemporary Music's 31st Annual New Music Festival.
+Smith's music is available via the Beauport Classical and SEAMUS labels.

 In 2010 Smith co-founded ADJ•ective New Music, LLC with composer Jamie Leigh Sampson.
 This organization strives to introduce contemporary music of all varieties to new audiences through group and private instruction, music production and publication, and dynamic presentations and public concerts.